 Situation: an old database and program needing an update

 Task: convert to current technology and preserve the data

 Action: migrated DB2 data to SQL; reprogrammed COBOL to Java

 Results: with improved performance, on schedule, and saved money

 Yes, both of these samples were a bit wordy.
 No, you don’t need to be as wordy with your STAR statements.
 But these longer examples helped expose how a STAR is assembled (by you) and disassembled (by the recruiter).

 How many lines in your resume should be written in the STAR format?
 As many as you can, but at least one per unique task listed on your resume.
-No, not all bullets or sentences in a resume need to be STAR format, as the resume can start sounding a bit “dense”, so mix in a few variations…some statements can be just TAR (no “S”) or any number of other variations, such as STA, SAR, RATS, RTA, or even TA.
+No, not all bullets or sentences in a resume need to be STAR format, as the resume can start sounding a bit “dense”, so mix in a few variations…some statements can be just TAR (no “S”) or any number of other variations, such as STA, SAR, RATS, RTA, or even an occasional TA.
 But once you realize the benefit of a STAR statement, then you’ll NEVER want a sentence or bullet that just lists the task (“T”) or just the action (“A”) again.

 Bottom Line: Rely heavily on the STAR method of describing the successes of your career in your resume (or even in an interview).
 The story that the STAR statement spins is often memorable, puts your work in context and highlights the benefits of your efforts.
 Mix in a few TAR, RATS, SAR, STA, and AR statements to keep the writing from getting too dense, but err on the side of lots of STARs.
 Recruiters and hiring managers prefer to read success stories…not a list of duties.
 (Updated 6/26/2013)